phammylinh2002/Student-Data-Scraping/README.md

 <br>
 **Secondly:** Enhancing the data analysis.
 Perhaps, in the future, I'll revisit this data for more comprehensive analysis.
 <br>
-**Thirdly:** Refining my coding style :D Honestly, it's a bit convoluted.
+**Thirdly:** Refining my coding style 😀 Honestly, it's a bit convoluted.
 I need to focus on modularizing and effectively reusing code, as well as enhancing its readability.